-The following video clips provide a sampling of the type of b-roll video footage available from Port Houston.
+The following video clip provides a sampling of the type of b-roll video footage available from Port Houston.
 To request production-quality files and permissions, please contact Media Relations as listed below.

 Port Houston is positively impacting the quality of life for millions of people in the greater Houston region, and Texas, as well as the United States and around the world.
 We understand deadlines and the urgency of media requests, and we have a great story to tell, so we have endeavored to provide you with as much relevant and succinct information on this website to best meet your needs.
 Of course, the lines of communication are always open, do not hesitate to contact our Media Relations department for more information.
 We are ready to help you tell Port Houston’s story.